greenbone/python-gvm/docs/usage.rst

         # print the response message
         print(response)

-On success the response will look like:
+On success the response will look as follows:

 .. code-block:: xml